kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/03-css-in-gatsby/08-typography.md

 }
 ```

-## View in browser and you'll see new font
+* View in browser and you'll see new font

+## Next - Styling the Nav and Logo